 - A glass container - the vessel might be of any shape.
 If the plants you gathered like humidity, the container needs a tight lid.
 The size of the vessel should match the scale of the plants.
 It is worth to choose a bigger jar for your terrarium, so that the plants will have some space to grow.
 You can choose any container that is made of glass - a big mason jar, wide neck bottles, or even old incandescent light bulbs (remember to remove the filament from the inside).

 - Soil - you can use all-purpose potting soil, however every other type will suffice.
 Make sure that it is free from diseases and fungi.
-If your terrarium is going to contain succulents, you should probably use soil specifically made for them.
+If your terrarium is going to contain succulents, you use a soil mix specifically made for them.

 - Activated charcoal - you can purchase it at the pharmacy or in a pet shop.
 Charcoal is going to regulate the level of humidity in a closed container.
 It will also prevent the plants from rotting.
 You can skip this part in case of an open container.

-- Gravel or sand - terrarium needs a drainage layer. material such as sand or gravel gather the excess of water and protect the roots from drenching.
-You can also use keramsite for this purpose.
+- Gravel or sand - terrarium needs a drainage layer.
+Material such as sand or gravel gather the excess of water and protect the roots from drenching.
+You can also use ceramsite for this purpose.

 Making a terrarium